wraihan/audio-server/README.md

   - Repeat One
   - Repeat All
   - Playback Off
-- Proxy-ready for local domains and HTTPS via `nginx`
+- Proxy-ready for local domains via `nginx`
 - Python project directory can be placed freely (e.g. in `$HOME`)

-> 💡 This project is designed as a subdomain-based Python application that complements a local Apache+Nginx reverse proxy setup.
-Refer to my [blog post](https://wraihan.com/posts/nginx-sebagai-proksi-songsang-untuk-pelayan-apache/) for full configuration steps.
+> 💡 This project is designed as a domain-based Python application that complements a local Apache+Nginx reverse proxy setup.
+Refer to my entitled "[Nginx sebagai Proksi Songsang untuk Pelbagai Backend](https://wraihan.com/posts/nginx-proksi-songsang-pelbagai-backend/)" for full configuration steps.

 ## Requirements